salojkg/FireCracker-FinalProject/README.md

-# FireCracker - Credit Card Fraud Detection
+# FireCracker - Diabetic Risk Prediction

-In this project we are trying to predict fraudulent credit card transactions using Machine learning models
+In this project we are trying to predict Diabetic Risk Predition based on factors

 ## Team Members
 - Saloj K Gopi